kian-fotovat/simple-playify/README.md

 Just clean commands and proper sound.
 You type `play`, it plays.
 You type `stop`, it stops.
 Revolutionary.

-**No limits whatsoever — whether it’s the number of tracks in a playlist or anything else.**
+**No limits whatsoever — whether it’s the number of tracks in a playlist or anything else.
+Spotify support is fully functional (with one small caveat).**

 ---

-## (＾□＾) Spotify Support (Beta)
+## (＾□＾) Spotify Support

-Yes, it plays Spotify tracks now.
-Kind of.
+Yes, it plays Spotify tracks.
+Fully.

 - ✅ Individual tracks?
 Works fine.
-- ↺ Small playlists?
-Sure.
+- ✅ Small or giant playlists?
+Absolutely.
-- ☠️ Giant playlists?
-Come back later.
+- ⚠️ **Playlists created by Spotify (e.g. "This Is", "Your Mix", "Release Radar") are not supported — blame the API.**

 ---